Shopping Links

 Amon is a young warrior, wandering the land in search of the city of Valhiss--a traveling fortress atop the back of a mountainous turtle.
 Within that city is the evil Emperor Valhiss, seeking to conquer the world.
 But he has a special captive--the beautiful princess Lichia.
 Amon is not the only one seeking someone inside Valhiss, but what will he and the ragtag group of mercenaries find when they make it into the city, and what will become of all of them in the wake of the Emperor's evil ambitions?

-Amon Saga certainly has promise from the standpoint of its pedigree--spawned from a comic illustrated by the famed Yoshitaka Amano, the master behind the conceptual art for the Final Fantasy series as well as the original illustrations in the Vampire Hunter D novels.
+Amon Saga certainly has a promising pedigree--based on a story illustrated by the famed Yoshitaka Amano, whose elegant artwork set the tone for the early Final Fantasy games and accompanied the Vampire Hunter D novels.
 The story is fairly standard fantasy fare, but from a fairy tale standpoint, everything you need is there as well--captive princesses, wandering swordsmen, and turtle-borne cities.
 The end result is, disappointingly, not terribly memorable, but it does have plenty of action and some style.

 The Vampire Hunter D connection goes deeper than just the shared artistic heritage; the quiet loner hero wandering the land is similar to D in style, and his poet-swordmaster mentor (though he is only onscreen for a few seconds) could easily pass for D visually.
-The story is rather different, but the feel--quiet and somewhat gothic, frequently broken up by big action sequences--is very similar.
+The story is rather different, but the feel--quiet and somewhat gothic, frequently broken up by big action sequences--is also similar.
 The visuals are more stylish in setting and somewhat less stylized in the details than Vampire Hunter D's, and though Amon Saga has its share of blood, it doesn't revel in the gore.
-In all, Amon Saga is slightly less cheesy than Vampire Hunter D, but it's also less fun and I'd say less memorable overall.
+In all, Amon Saga is slightly less cheesy than Vampire Hunter D, but it's also less fun and I'm not surprised it's not as well known.

-But even though I just did, I'd rather not compare it to Vampire Hunter D, since that movie has so much baggage among anime fandom, and Amon Saga is its own film anyway.
+But even though I just did, I'd rather not compare it to Vampire Hunter D, since that movie has so much baggage among anime fandom, and Amon Saga is its own film.

-Standing on its own, the story may not be anything to write home about, but it does capture a classic fantasy feel as well as solidly tie together the variety of action scenes the movie is built on.
-It also has a collection of cool little fairy tale moments--the ground trembling as Valhiss approaches, climactic battles amid burning golden temples, and even a princess laying eyes, Shakespeare-style, on an unknown hero from the window of her bedroom prison.
-Of course, the fairy tale feel also leads to some annoyingly contrived plot points (the princess takes a swim... cue random big bad monster to rescue her from).
+Generic though the story may be, it does capture a classic fantasy feel as well as solidly tie together the variety of action scenes the movie is built on.
+It also has a collection of cool little fairy tale moments--the ground trembling as Valhiss approaches, a climactic battle amid a burning golden temple, and even a princess laying eyes, Shakespeare-style, on an unknown hero from the window of her bedroom prison.
+Of course, the fairy tale feel does lead to some annoyingly contrived plot points (the princess takes a swim; cue random big bad monster to rescue her from).

-The story does deserve a nod for a few more realistic points as well.
-It doesn't quite follow standard fantasy rules for dramatic battles--several encounters seem more realistically messy instead of well defined hero-villain pairings with predictable outcomes.
+The story deserves a nod for a few more realistic points as well.
+It doesn't quite follow standard fantasy rules for dramatic battles--several encounters seem realistically messy instead of well-defined hero-villain pairings with predictable outcomes.
 Also, despite the grand settings, most of the production has a surprisingly close feel--sparsely populated cities and relatively down-to-earth, small scale battles give the sense of this being more of a personal saga than a grand quest.
-Perhaps not entirely a good thing depending on how you look at it, but it makes for a distinctive and somewhat more realistic story.
+Perhaps not entirely a good thing depending on how you look at it, but it makes for a distinctive and somewhat more grounded story.

-I can't speak for the Japanese, but though the voice acting in English is a little broad, it is all around solid, with a particularly creepy performance behind the evil sorcerer and an appropriately otherworldly, booming voice for Valhiss.
+I can't speak for the Japanese, but though the voice acting in English is a little broad, it's all-around solid, with a particularly creepy performance behind the evil sorcerer and an appropriately otherworldly, booming voice for Valhiss.
 One down side to the dub is that in a few chaotic scenes, the background noise (the din of battle or the rowdy crowd in a bar) seems much too quiet, making them feel oddly subdued.
-Though much of the production is quiet (which contributes to the more personal-scale feel of the characters' adventure), the music is appropriately dramatic and orchestral, with the exception of the end theme, which starts out sounding cool but unfortunately ends up too modern and unoriginal.
+Though much of the production lacks background music (which contributes to the more personal-scale feel of the characters' adventure), the score is appropriately dramatic and orchestral.
+The exception is the end theme, which starts out sounding cool but unfortunately ends up too modern and unoriginal.

 All in all, I'd have to say that while nothing in Amon Saga stuck with me after the credits rolled, I ended up liking it more than I was expecting to.
 A combination of the flashes of visual creativity, not-quite-formula characters, and plenty of action kept me interested, and I enjoyed the fairy tale story with its feet on the ground.
 It definitely isn't anything special, and I wouldn't strongly recommend it to anybody, but for fans of Amano, fantasy action lovers, as well as those just in the mood for some old-school anime, it's probably worth at least a rental.